ahles/SimFlightInfo/README.md

 Whereismyplane is a Desktop-App that listens to the position information sent by [X-Plane](https://www.x-plane.com/) and displays the current location on a openstreetmap.

-You can test this app in simulation mode without X-Plane.
+You can try this app in simulation mode without X-Plane.

 ## Installation & Usage